GeoscienceAustralia/ptha/propagation/SWALS/README.md

 - `-DTIMER` Time sections of the code and report on how long they take, generally in the multidomain log file.
 This is useful for understanding run-times.
 It is also used for static load-balancing calculations - see the function `make_load_balance_partition` in [./plot.R](./plot.R) which uses multidomain log-files to compute a more balanced distribution of work for multi-image coarray runs.
 - `-DSPHERICAL` Assume spherical coordinates.
 Otherwise cartesian coordinates are used
 - `-DCOARRAY` Build with coarray support.
 Otherwise only OpenMP parallisation is used.

-    -DREALFLOAT (use single precision for all reals.
+- `-DREALFLOAT` Use single precision for all reals.
 Otherwise double-precision is used.
-Beware the nonlinear solvers generally need double-precision for accuracy.)
+Beware the nonlinear solvers generally need double-precision for accuracy.
-    -DNOCORIOLIS (do not include Coriolis terms in spherical coordinates.
-By default, Coriolis terms are used when -DSPHERICAL is defined.
+- `-DNOCORIOLIS` Do not include Coriolis terms in spherical coordinates.
+By default, Coriolis terms are used when `-DSPHERICAL` is defined.
 They can ONLY be used in conjunction with spherical coordinates.
-But even in this case, sometimes it is useful to turn them off, hence this variable)
+But even in this case, sometimes it is useful to turn them off, hence this variable.
-    -DCOARRAY_USE_MPI_FOR_INTENSIVE_COMMS (this uses MPI instead of coarrays for communication in the main evolve loop.
-It improved performance using Intel-Fortran 2018, which did not have great coarray performance)
+- `-DCOARRAY_USE_MPI_FOR_INTENSIVE_COMMS` This uses MPI instead of coarrays for communication in the main computational loop.
+It improved performance using Intel-Fortran 2018, which did not have great coarray performance.
-    -DCOARRAY_PROVIDE_CO_ROUTINES (provide implementations of coarray collectives using MPI.
-This is required for Intel-Fortran 2019, which does not support Fortran coarray collectives such as co_min, co_max, co_sum, etc)
+- `-DCOARRAY_PROVIDE_CO_ROUTINES` Provide implementations of coarray collectives using MPI.
+This is required for Intel-Fortran 2019, which does not support Fortran coarray collectives such as co_min, co_max, co_sum, etc.
-    -DLOCAL_TIMESTEPPING_PARTITIONED_DOMAINS (Allow nonlinear domains inside a multidomain to take larger timesteps than suggested by timestepping_refinement_factor, if this would be stable according to their own cfl-limit.
+- `-DLOCAL_TIMESTEPPING_PARTITIONED_DOMAINS` Allow nonlinear domains inside a multidomain to take larger timesteps than suggested by `domain%timestepping_refinement_factor`, if this would be stable according to their own cfl-limit.
 This can speed up model runs, but also introduces load imbalance.
-The load imbalance can be dealt with by providing a load_balance_partition file, which can be generated from a preliminary model run (see `make_load_balance_partition` in plot.R))
+The load imbalance can be dealt with by providing a load_balance_partition file (e.g. `md%load_balance_file="load_balance_partition.txt"`), which can be generated from a preliminary model run.
+See `make_load_balance_partition` in [./plot.R](./plot.R)..
-    -DNETCDF4_GRIDS (Use the HDF5-based netcdf4 format for grid-file output.
-This requires that the netcdf library is compiled with netcdf4 support -- if not it will cause compilation to fail.)
+- `-DNETCDF4_GRIDS` Use the HDF5-based netcdf4 format for grid-file output.
+This requires that the netcdf library is compiled with netcdf4 support -- if not it will cause compilation to fail.

 Other options that are less often useful include:

-    -DNOFRICTION (do not use friction terms in the nonlinear shallow water equations.
-This can improve the speed for frictionless cases)
+- `-DNOFRICTION` Do not use friction terms in the nonlinear shallow water equations.
+This can improve the speed for frictionless cases.
-    -DNOOPENMP (do not use the openmp library, not even for timing the code.
+- `-DNOOPENMP` Do not use the openmp library, not even for timing the code.
 In this case, the timer will report the CPU time for all cores, not the wallclock time.
-This can occasionally be useful if you must avoid using openmp.)
+This can occasionally be useful if you must avoid using openmp.
-    -DNONETCDF (do not use netcdf for tide gauge outputs.
-This is useful if you cannot build with netcdf for some reason.)
+- `-DNONETCDF` Do not use netcdf for model outputs.
+This is useful if you cannot build with netcdf for some reason.
+However the output format is poorly supported, this is really just for testing if you'd like to bypass netcdf troubles.
-    -DMPI (use MPI_Abort in the generic stop routine.
-This can probably be removed?)
+- `-DMPI` Use `MPI_Abort` in the generic stop routine.
+This can probably be removed?
-    -DDEBUG_ARRAY (add an array domain%debug_array(nx, ny) to every domain, which is written to netcdf at every output timestep.
-This can provide a scratch space for debugging.)
+- `-DDEBUG_ARRAY` Add an array `domain%debug_array(nx, ny)` to every domain, which is written to netcdf at every output timestep.
+This can provide a scratch space for debugging.